-Here are some examples of townhouses projects with garden or patio including DWG drawings ready for download and 3D BIM models to browse online
+Here are some examples of terraced houses projects with garden or patio including DWG drawings ready for download and 3D BIM models to browse online

-This last insight dedicated to a townhouse study will specifically focus on townhouses projects with garden or patio.
+This last insight dedicated to a townhouse study will specifically focus on terraced house (or townhouses) projects with garden or patio.

 Next articles from our Focus Project will instead be addressed to analyzing a different building construction type which has recently been revalued: social housing.

 In the previous articles we have seen:

 - townhouses and the elements to be assessed during the settlement planning phase

 - projects by famous architects such as Lafayette Park by Mies van der Rohe, the Malagueira district by Siza and the townhouses complex in Bernareggio by Botta